chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

       - Red – selected, based on its applicability conditions

-  - **Composition -** Once selected, we need algorithm which constructs a page from several diff fragments together
+  - **Composition -** Once selected, we need algorithm which constructs a page from several different fragments together

   - → Have composed a page by pulling what's available from the content pool